 Few people had made such audacious suggestions about the age of the Earth by the early 1700s, and de Maillet had to tread carefully, hence the pseudonym.
 Furthermore, he felt the need to build a strong case — at least a case he felt was strong.
 He gathered evidence for Telliamed for years, first in Egypt, then in Italy, then in France.
 One piece of evidence was a hollow log that ditch-diggers found in Italy, filled with seashells, pinecones, and bones and teeth of animals.
 De Maillet interpreted it as the pump from a ship that had once sailed on a sea long retreated.
 (It was more likely a fossil log.)
 But more incredible than the ship pump were the sea people.
 Yes, sea people.

-De Maillet continued working on the book until about a month before he died.
+De Maillet continued working on his book until about a month before he died.
 Ten years after his death, Telliamed was finally printed, in 1748.
 By the time the book was ushered through the printing process, the manuscript had circulated for years, and the author's identity wasn't much of a secret.
+The first published volume had been heavily censored.
+After the French naturalist Buffon speculated about the ancient age of the Earth, a less-censored version of Telliamed was published.

 Scientific advances since de Maillet's time have confirmed that the Earth is billions of years old, about 4.6 billion, in fact, and that we have evolved from earlier life forms, and far enough back in our family tree, our ancestors did live in the ocean.
 But these findings have been based on physical evidence: radiometric dating of rock layers, examination of fossils, and studies of genetic material shared by all living things.
 De Maillet, despite his reputable sources for sea-people sightings, didn't do the same caliber of research.

-Narrative text and graphic design © by Michon Scott - Created July 7, 2012
+Narrative text and graphic design © by Michon Scott - Updated June 25, 2022